osofem/env.ly/README.md

 Your `.env` file should have variables in the format `key=value` separated by new line.
 There should not be quotes around your value (unless you intend it to be so).

-> NOTE: do NOT include comment in your .env file
+> NOTE: do NOT include comment in your .env file.
+>
-> Do NOT include quotes in your value (unless you intend it to be so)
+> Do NOT include quotes in your value (unless you intend it to be so).

 ```javascript
 FOO=This is foo! //resolves to FOO:"This is foo!"